 Make application to AIC for registration

-The application form and all required documentation is submitted to the local AIC.
+The application form and all required documentation are submitted to the local AIC.
 Provided everything is in order, a business registration certificate usually takes around 2 weeks to be issued.
-At this point the representative office is fully licensed and established.
+At this point, the representative office is fully licensed and established.

 Carve company chops

 Chops, or seals, are used for a representative office just as they are for any Chinese company.
-These represent the highest level of company authorisation.
-Separate chops are needed different areas, and are obtained through the Public Security Bureau (PSB).
+These represent the highest level of company authorization.
+Separate chops are needed in different areas and are obtained through the Public Security Bureau (PSB).